felixop8/30-days-of-JS/DrumKit/readme.md

 ## Things learned working on this little project

-* _Learned a new html tag <kbd> that defines a keyboard input.
+* _Learned a new html tag (kbd) that defines a keyboard input.
 The tag is used when it is needed to display text that the user should enter into their keyboard (for any number of reasons)._

-* _Learned a new html tag <audio>, is an inline element used to embed sound files into a web page.
+* _Learned a new html tag (audio) is an inline element used to embed sound files into a web page.
 It is useful when you want to add any audio, such as a song._

 * _I refreshed my memory using transitions and transforms._